carlosj-rr/CastNet/README.md

 ### [7] Development: __E__
 This array contains the progression of gene quantities throughout development for an organism.
 As can be inferred from the array element above, the first row has 1 for the first gene, and 0 for all others, the following values are all extracted from the operation described in the paper presenting this software, which takes into account all the regulatory parameters (__R__, __*θ*__, and __*λ*__), and applies them to the residual amount of each gene over the user-defined _m_ number of discrete developmental steps.

+### [8] Active genes vector
+A vector of size _n_ which is the result of looking at each gene's expression progression on the matrix __E__, and seeing whether or not the gene was turned on (1 if on, 0 if off).

+### [9] Fitness value
+This is a floating-point number in between 0 and 1, which indicates the fitness of the organism.
+Fitness is defined by using four main operations, and they are detailed in the Supplementary Data of the paper presenting CastNet (but see below in Wiki).